History of Eglin Air Force Base: Early Cold War

 The first Convair B-36D Peacemakers accepted by the Air Force, in August 1950, were sent to Eglin AFB for testing.

 On 12 September 1950, a 26th Bomb Squadron, 11th Bomb Group, 7th Bomb Wing, Eighth Air Force, B-36D, 49-2653 (the first D model in the wing) took part in the first D-model gunnery mission.
 It was a test evaluation mission flown over the Eglin AFB Gunnery Range, Florida at 24000 ft.
 During the mission seven malfunctions of various types occurred before the plane returned to Carswell AFB, Texas.
 Just over a week later, on 20 September, three B-36Ds (436th, 492d and 9th Bomb Squadrons) of the 7th Bomb Group participated in an exact profile of the war plan.
 The mission consisted of a night attack on Fort Worth with additional training accomplished by making a simulated bomb run over Birmingham, Alabama.
 Also, the aircraft conducted a live firing over the Eglin AFB Gunnery Range, Florida, before recovering at Carswell.

 In January 1951, control of the armament test center, located at Eglin, was transferred from Air Materiel Command headquarters at Wright-Patterson AFB, Ohio, and assigned to the Air Proving Ground.
 The APG also reassumed control of the 320_ (?)
 Chemical and Ordnance Test Group which had squadrons at the Aberdeen Proving Grounds, Maryland, and the Army chemical center at Edgewood, Maryland.

 The sole prototype of the Fairchild XC-120 Packplane, 48-330, c/n 10312, a design with a detachable pod for the cargo converted from a C-119B, was tested at Eglin AFB in 1951, although no production orders followed.
 Project abandoned in 1952.

 In 1951, as part of testing of aircraft for Strategic Air Command Escape and Evasion missions, the prototype USAF Douglas YC-47F "Super DC-3" conducted short-field landings with and without a drogue chute as well as RATO (rocket-assisted take-off) tests from rough terrain at Eglin Air Force Base.
-Also tested was the Chase XC-123 Avitruc modified from the Chase XCG-20 glider, and a Fairchild C-119C Flying Boxcar.